rafagomes/react-pocket-projects/README.md

 ## Streams (TS)
 A complete app with React Router, Redux, React Thunk and many other things.
 This is a very good app example to be your reference in future implementations.
 PS: I didn't do the video part because was not relevant for the learning.

+## Translate (TS)
+A good example on how to use Context from React 16.

 #
 So that's it guys and girls!